| Abby and Neil Fox, 2015 |

 around the house.

-Other times Abby stayed in Centro with the Ayala family or traveled with Javier’s mother to Merida, staying with her family, playing games with the children.
+Other times, Abby stayed in Centro with the Ayala family or travelled with Javier’s mother to Merida, staying with her family, playing games with the children.
 It was a fantastic way for Abby to learn conversational Spanish and to understand the Mexican culture.

 Thirty-six years in